• Welcome To Texas Travel Talk – About Us

 Billy Bob’s Texas

 Grab your boots and head to the largest honky tonk in the world.
-Billy Bob’s Texas is a legendary country-music establishment that provides entertainment for the whole family.
+Billy Bob’s Texas is a legendary country music establishment that entertains the whole family.
 The kids go home or to the hotel at night, and the adults come out for a round of Fort Worth shuffle and two-step dancing to live music.

-During the day with the family, grab lunch or dinner, ride the mechanical bull, take photos, and shop for western souvenirs is a few things you can do inside.
+During the day with the family, grab lunch or dinner, ride the mechanical bull, take photos, and shop for Western souvenirs, which are a few things you can do inside.

-If you’re around on a Saturday night, famous country-western bands may be performing, but be sure to check the schedule line-up before making plans.
-I remember seeing a few famous singers there like Sara Evans, Willie Nelson, and Pat Green.
+If you’re around on a Saturday night, famous country-western bands may be performing, but check the schedule line-up before making plans.
+I remember seeing a few famous singers there, like Sara Evans, Willie Nelson, and Pat Green.

-After you buy your western wear and feel like a cowboy or cowgirl, you’ll need an authentic cowboy experience!
+After buying your western wear and feeling like a cowboy or cowgirl, you’ll need an authentic cowboy experience!
 For this, head to the historic Cowtown Coliseum to catch a real live championship rodeo.
-Every Friday and Saturday starting at 8 p.m., some of the best rodeo athletes from all over Texas, Oklahoma, Colorado, New Mexico, and Wyoming come out to compete for championship titles, trophies, and money.
-Bareback riding, steer wrestling, team roping, and many other daredevil events are just a few action-packed activities to watch.
+Every Friday and Saturday, starting at 8 p.m., some of the best rodeo athletes from all over Texas, Oklahoma, Colorado, New Mexico, and Wyoming come out to compete for championship titles, trophies, and money.
+Bareback riding, steer wrestling, team roping, and many other daredevil events are just a few action-packed activities.
 It’s lots of fun for the whole family to watch!

-Shopping is all up and down Exchange Street from one end to the other.
+Shopping is available along Exchange Street from one end to the other.
 Be sure to wear your walking shoes.
 Antiques, Texas souvenir shops, clothing stores, specialty shops with high-end jewelry, cowboy hats, etc. – you name it, it’s there.
 A must-see is M.L.
-Leddy – famous for their boots and the General Store that has been on the corner of Main and W. Exchange Ave—providing Texas souvenirs for as long as I can remember.
+Leddy – famous for their boots and the General Store on the corner of Main and W. Exchange Ave—providing Texas souvenirs for as long as I can remember.

 Ride The Stockyards Train